colosseum-wiot/user-documentation/docs/source/architecture/colosseum_development_guide.rst

 APIs
 ----

-:doc:`Radio Command and Control (C2) API <radio_command_and_control_c2_api>` describes the Command and Control API that user containers must support for Batch Mode, Scrimmages, and Events
+:doc:`Radio Command and Control (C2) API </radio_api_traffic/radio_command_and_control_c2_api>` describes the Command and Control API that user containers must support for Batch Mode, Scrimmages, and Events

-:doc:`Collaboration Protocol Specification <collaboration_protocol_specification>` describes the information exchange to be used collaboratively by CIRNs as well as the procedures for providing updates to the Collaboration Protocol.
+:doc:`Collaboration Protocol Specification </radio_api_traffic/collaboration_protocol_specification>` describes the information exchange to be used collaboratively by CIRNs as well as the procedures for providing updates to the Collaboration Protocol.

 SRN Configuration
 ---------------

-For users seeking to replicate the SRN configuration locally, see the instructions for :doc:`Setting up and using a local SRN <setting_up_and_using_a_local_srn>`.
+For users seeking to replicate the SRN configuration locally, see the instructions for :doc:`Setting up and using a local SRN </container_mgmt/setting_up_local_srn>`.

 SRN Base Container Software Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~